Updated: Oct 14, 2022

 Catch a cold and caught wondering if you should skip your Intermittent Fasting protocol for the day?
+Is it ok to fast while you're sick?
 Think about this: if you've ever had a pet that gets sick, it tends to quickly lose it's appetite and interest in food.
-There has to be a reason for this right?
+There has to be a reason for this, right?
 It turns out the human (and animal!) body is pretty clever by reducing the urge to eat when you don't feel well.

-Today I'm sharing 4 reasons you may want to consider continuing your Intermittent Fasting protocol while battling your cold/flu.
+Today I'm sharing 4 science-backed reasons you may want to consider continuing your Intermittent Fasting protocol while feeling under the weather.

 1. Increased Beta-Hydroxybutyrate Production